maggiezha/AIQToolkit/examples/tokkio_aiq/README.md

 # A Knowledge Agent

-This is an agent that can handle a variety of questions.
-The agent is using a LLM with reasoning ability.
-You can find more information about the models at: https://build.nvidia.com/
+This is a versatile agent that utilizes a Large Language Model (LLM) with advanced reasoning capabilities to provide accurate and informative responses to a wide range of queries.
+The agent is equipped with four specialized tools:

-When a query comes, the agent can think, make a decision to use one or more of four tools (RAG, LLM, WebSearch, Wikipedia), analyse the answers, and generate a final answer.
+RAG (Retrieval-Augmented Generator): enabled by the NVIDIA RAG blueprint (https://github.com/NVIDIA-AI-Blueprints/rag), which allows for the upload of domain-specific PDF files, such as financial reports.

-The RAG server can be set up using NVIDIA RAG blueprint: https://github.com/NVIDIA-AI-Blueprints/rag You can upload PDF files to RAG for any specific domain, such as financial reports.
-Then the agent could call the RAG tool to answer your queries related to this domain.
+LLM: handles general questions and provides insightful responses.

-For general questions, the agent could call the LLM tool.
+WebSearch: powered by Tavily, provides up-to-date information on news and date-related queries.

-For news or date related queries, the agent could call the Web Search tool using Tavily.
+Wikipedia: provides authoritative answers to questions on a vast range of topics.

-For wikipedia related questions, the agent could call the Wikipedia search tool.
+When a query is received, the agent uses its reasoning capabilities to select the most suitable tool(s), analyse the answers, and generate a final answer.

 ## How to run it